mihadiv/subscriptions-mobile-app/README.md

 ---

-# ▶️ Running the Backend
+# ▶️ Running the Backend (Terminal 1)

+The backend API must run in its own dedicated terminal:

 ```sh
 cd api